KMKomer/case-study-optimaization-of-ER-waiting-time/README.md

 The objective of this study is to optimise the patients' waiting times in 5 hospitals distributed through the U.S from a stimulated Kaggle dataset called E.R Wait time overview

 ### The objectives of this study will be :

 1- Identify the variables affecting patients' wait time and its distribution

-2- Build a descriptive model capturing the interactions between different factors affecting patients satisfaction
+2- Build a descriptive model capturing the interactions between different factors affecting patients satisfaction and waiting time

 3- train a Model to predict future waiting times and crisises that can affect patients' satisfaction